Bmikelange/Image-Analysis/README.md

 # ImageAnalysis

-This project as been realized with Beddalia Zacharia in april 2020.
+This project has been completed with Beddalia Zacharia in april 2020.